Tigers vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn has 54 hits with 17 doubles, a triple, seven home runs and 20 walks.
+- Vaughn has recorded 55 hits with 17 doubles, a triple, seven home runs and 21 walks.
 He has driven in 39 runs.

-- Vaughn hopes to build on a six-game hitting streak in this matchup.
-During his last 10 games he is batting .351 with four doubles, two home runs, two walks and eight RBI.
+- Vaughn will look for his eighth straight game with a hit in this contest.
+In his last 10 outings he is batting .351 with four doubles, two home runs, three walks and eight RBI.

 Vaughn Recent Games